記事内にプロモーションを含むことがあります

 Since this is an original model, there is not much material available, but I have prepared that area myself.
 (Reference: Materials I collected to create the Toha model )

-From now on, I would like to look at modeling in Blender while actually creating a Toha model as an example.
+From now on, I would like to look at modeling in Blender while creating a Toha model as an example.

 Actual modeling (1) Up to symmetrical preparation with mirrors